creeble/python-mailing-list/README.md

 The reply address of the list is the sender.

 A "discussion"-type list is done by simply having the same email addresses in both _.senders_ and _.recipients_; i.e., anyone on the list can send an email to the entire list.

+Some filtering is performed to attempt to minimize duplicate messages.
+For example, if the list address is Cc'd (as might happen if someone does a "reply all" to a message), then the person getting the reply should only receive one message, not two.